JakobGM/astrality/docs/modules.rst

         Compile a specific :ref:`template <module_templates>` to its target destination.

     :ref:`run <run_action>`:
-        Execute a shell command, possibly referring to any compiled template and/or the current :ref:`period <periods>` defined by the :ref:`module timer <timers>`.
+        Execute a shell command, possibly referring to any compiled template and/or the current :ref:`period <timer_periods>` defined by the :ref:`module timer <timers>`.

 .. _context_import_action: